monte-language/typhon/mast/lib/egg.mt.md

 simplifications.

 For a variety of sanity reasons, it will be easiest for us to tag all leaf nodes with a sentinel value.
+It will also be easy if this value always compares less than non-leaf values.

 ```
-object leaf as DeepFrozen {}
+def leaf.op__cmp(other) as DeepFrozen:
+    return (leaf == other).pick(0, -1)
 ```

 We will want to compile our leaf comparisons before our branch comparisons, to